LachlanSlaterLaunt/Runeterra-lore-diff-check/README.md

-# Runeterra-lore-diff-check
+# Runeterra-lore-download
-An application that tracks and displays the changes made to the League of Legends lore via universe.leagueoflegends.com
+An application that downloads the stories from universe.leagueoflegends.com and stores them in a JSON file, created to be eventually used to track changes to the lore over time.